-- Rent in Lisbon is 59.17% lower than in Washington, DC.
+- Rent in Lisbon is 51 percent lower than in Washington, DC

-Living expenses in Portugal vs USA
+Living Expenses in Portugal vs USA

-Grocery shopping is quite affordable in Portugal, especially when it comes to buying fresh produce like fruit and vegetables, fish, and meat.
-The rule of thumb is that anything that’s grown or caught in Portugal is cheap.
-For example, apples per kilo cost €1.64 in Portugal, but in the US.
+Grocery shopping is quite affordable in Portugal, especially when it comes to buying fresh produce like fruit and vegetables, fresh seafood, and meat.
+The general rule of thumb is that anything grown or caught in Portugal is cheap.
+For example, a kilogram of apples might cost around €1.70 ($1.80) in Portugal but $4.84 (€4.22) in the US.

 |Milk (regular), (1 liter)||€0.81||€0.95|

 |Loaf of Fresh White Bread (500g)||€1.23||€3.23|

-Eggs (regular) (12)
+|A Dozen Eggs (regular) (12)||€2.32||€4.60|

 |Beef Round (1kg) (or Equivalent Back Leg Red Meat)||€9.75||€13.88|

 |Bottle of Wine (Mid-Range)||€4.00||€11.94|

-Meanwhile, domestic beer costs €1 in Portugal and €2 in the US.
-You’ll also find some places in Portugal where you can buy a small domestic beer for around €0.60.
+Meanwhile, domestic beer costs €1 in Portugal and over €2 in the US.
+You’ll also find places in Portugal where you can buy a small domestic beer for around €0.60.

 Eating out costs

-If you want to dine out at a trendier mid-range restaurant, expect to pay around €35 for a two-course meal for two people.
-Whereas, in the US, a typical meal out costs around €65.
+If you want to dine out at a trendier mid-range restaurant, expect to pay around €35 to €40 for a two-course meal for two people.
+In the US, a typical meal out costs around €65.

 Transport costs in Portugal vs USA

-Regarding public transport, a monthly local transport pass costs €40 in Portugal, and in the United States, costs €70, although this will depend on the state.
+However, public transport in Portugal is much cheaper than in the US.
+A monthly local transportation pass costs €40 in Portugal and €64 in the United Statues.
+However, this, of course, will depend on the state.